 Division of Standards and Practice: Provides and promotes development, communication, and review of nurse-midwifery clinical practice.
 Facilitates efforts to collect, maintain, and distribute information about relevant professional liability matters to members and the public and assists nurse-midwives to understand and minimize the risk of professional liability claims.
 Builds and supports a grassroots lobbying network in order to successfully influence U.S. maternal-child health policy that will affect CNM practice and the health of women and childbearing families; communicates to the ACNM BOD the legislative needs of CNMs practicing under varied state laws; and develops educational resources for the ACNM membership which will build skills in the areas of a) changing health policy, b) developing economically stable practices, and c) promoting public awareness of nurse-midwifery.
 Includes the following sections Clinical Practice, Standards and Practice Documents, Home Birth, Quality Improvement, Professional Liability, and Business.

 In general, any ACNM active member may be considered for membership on a committee.
 The chairperson of each committee is appointed by the president for a term of three years.
 The section and committee members are appointed by the chairperson to serve one or two three-year terms.
-The exception is the Nominating Committee, whose members are elected by the membership for one two-year term and whose chairperson is elected by the committee members.
+The exception is the Nominating Committee, whose members are elected by the membership for one three-year term and whose chairperson is elected by the committee members.
 The Bylaws also permit the board of directors to create such ad hoc committees as are necessary to carry out special projects pertaining to the College.